vozlt/nginx-module-vts/README.md

 It is processed only one of duplicate values(`key` + `name`) in each directives(http, server, location) if this option is enabled.

 ## TODO
-* Add support for implementing a function to reset(remove) zones on the fly without nginx's restart.
+* Add support for implementing variables for current traffic status values.
 * Add support for implementing traffic limit.
 * Add support for implementing `stream` stats.